izumin5210/eslint-plugin-reselect/README.md

 ```js
 import 'reselect';
 ```
+* reselect/first-param-name: First param must be named `state`.
-* reselect/signature: Maximum arity of 2, second argument must be a destructuring object.
-Rule triggered when :
+* reselect/maximum-arity: Maximum arity of 2.
+* reselect/second-param-destructured: Second argument must be a destructuring object.

+All rules are triggered when :
  * function name begins by `get`
  * function at root level (exported or not)